simonqv/INDA/README.md

 ### Task 3 - Find Paths using BFS

-Breath first search (BFS) traverses a graph by simultaneously following *every* path from a given node until all nodes have been visited.
+Breadth first search (BFS) traverses a graph by simultaneously following *every* path from a given node until all nodes have been visited.
 BFS is also referred to as a flood fill.
 Use a BFS to solve the *construction problem* of finding the shortest path (by number of edges) between two nodes.
 BFS is particularly suited